AAAlvesJr/XDI-Validator/README.md

 ## What is it?

 XDI-Validator is a standalone JSON Schema based validator for XDI files.
 XDI (*.xdi) is a format used to save XAS data.
-This validator aiming to be fully compliant with the XDI/1.0 specification, as detailed in the documents [XAS Data Interchange Format Draft Specification, version 1.0](https://github.com/XraySpectroscopy/XAS-Data-Interchange/blob/master/specification/xdi_spec.pdf) and [Dictionary of XAS Data Interchange Metadata](https://github.com/XraySpectroscopy/XAS-Data-Interchange/blob/master/specification/xdi_dictionary.pdf).
+This validator aim to be fully compliant with the XDI/1.0 specification, as detailed in the documents [XAS Data Interchange Format Draft Specification, version 1.0](https://github.com/XraySpectroscopy/XAS-Data-Interchange/blob/master/specification/xdi_spec.pdf) and [Dictionary of XAS Data Interchange Metadata](https://github.com/XraySpectroscopy/XAS-Data-Interchange/blob/master/specification/xdi_dictionary.pdf).